febrenos/animationcss/README.md

 # animationcss
 Who you can do an animation? here you can learn

-# documentation
+# Study
-is about the css struturation
+is about the css struturation for you learn